Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Meta Goal.md

 Because the word [[Meta]] in the System points towards the [[Absolute]], it is intentionally not concretized.
 This is to avoid the [[Patterns of Failure|Pattern of Failure]] that occurs when we [[Concretizing The Absolute|Concretize The Absolute]].

-It could be described as (something like):
+The Meta Goal could be described as (something like):

 _The total integrated wellbeing, development, and right relationship of All generations of Life and Consciousness._

+One level of abstraction up from that, it could be said that the Meta Goal is the will and intention of [[One]] / God.

+At the highest level of abstraction, the Meta Goal *is* [[One]].

 Making this Goal a Reality would require solving the [[Total Nested Hierarchy of Issues]] and accomplishing the [[Total Nested Hierarchy of Goals]].